On the computation of K\"ahler differentials and characterizations of Galois extensions with independent defect: Introduction

+\pars We define the defect and defect extensions in Section~\ref{sectdef}.
+For the construction of a large number of different defect extensions and the role the defect plays in deep open problems in positive characteristic, see \cite{Ku31}.
 The defect can be understood through jumps in the construction of limit key polynomials and in the construction of pseudo-convergent sequences.
 A couple of recent references explaining this phenomenon are \cite{NS} and \cite{dNS}.

-We now define defect.
-By $(L|K,v)$ we denote a field extension $L|K$ where $v$ is a valuation on $L$ and $K$ is endowed with the restriction of $v$.
-The valuation ring of $v$ on $L$ will be denoted by $\cO_L\,$, and that on $K$ by $\cO_K\,$.
-Similarly, $\cM_L$ and $\cM_K$ denote the unique maximal ideals of $\cO_L$ and $\cO_K$.
-The value group of the valued field $(L,v)$ will be denoted by $vL$, and its residue field by $Lv$.
-The value of an element $a$ will be denoted by $va$, and its residue by $av$.

-A valued field extension $(L|K,v)$ is \bfind{unibranched} if the extension of $v$ from $K$ to $L$ is unique.
-Note that a unibranched extension is automatically algebraic, since every transcendental extension always admits several extensions of the valuation.